PhilipConte/class_util/README.md

 ### Setup
 1. See: [Installation](#Installation)

-2. CSVs should be labeled in the format [fall/spring]YYYY.csv
+2. CSVs should be labeled in the format YYYY_SEMESTER.csv
-ie: fall 2017 would be fall2017.csv
+    ie: fall 2018 would be 2018_fall.csv
+    valid semester names:

+    1. spring
+    1. summer1
+    1. summer2
+    1. fall
+    1. winter

+    you can add your override the defaults in  the `SEMESTER_DICT` constant defined in `load_section_data.py`

 3. The Desired CSVs should be placed in the /distributions/data folder.